suijingfeng/vkOpenArena/README.md

 ```
 5. Find the executables and dlls in build/release-mingw64-x86\_64 .

+### Building with vs2017 ###
+I am trying to add vs2017 project files(OpenArena.sln) for build this repository,
+ it is on the developing stage, you can find it at `vkOpenArena\misc\msvc17\OpenArena\`

+Currently, only vulkan and d3d12 based renderer merely works, need time fix a lot of thing ...

+find the the executable at `vkOpenArena\misc\msvc17\bin\x64\Release`

 ## RUN ##
 First, download the map packages from http://openarena.ws/download.php